-In the past, China was a key player for sourcing goods and exporting them to the world.
-For example, via dropshipping, Amazon FBA and so on.
+In the past, China was a key player in sourcing goods and exporting them to the world.
+For example, via dropshipping, Amazon FBA, and so on.
 But today, a new trend is on the horizon.

 Out of these imports, China’s retail imports of cross-border e commerce Chinese CBEC reaches around 88.6 billion USD in 2019 – an impressive 21% increase compared to the previous year.
 Businesses in China and worldwide are waiting in line to get a piece of this cake.

 And this is not the end.
 During the 10th China Cross-border e commerce Conference & Exhibition and the 5th Global E-Retailing China Summit in November 2019, more than 500 delegates from over 20 countries discussed growth strategies, further market entries, the opportunities of AI, and more.

 In this week’s blog article by Tenba Group, we will explain everything you need to know about CBEC in China, the main platforms, how they work, and the benefits for your business.
 Let’s get started!

 Generally speaking, cross border e commerce refers to any international sale of a product or service between two parties on an online marketplace platform.
 We can differentiate between:

 - B2C: Trade between a business (retailer or brand) and a consumer